graysonrandall/Weather-App/README.md

 It features:
   - Calling JSONP as a function
-  - Display dynamic data with JS
+  - Displaying dynamic data with JS
-  - Parsing a small amount of JSON
+  - Parsing JSON
   - CSS3 Pseudo Selectors
   - CSS3 Flex Box